 Specific hospitality-tourism industry and enterprise problems are analyzed using various problem-solving frameworks.
-The student will structure individual problems and design an appropriate analytical and decision-making framework for each infrastructures.
-This course focuses on the planning and development of tourism as it is "packaged" through its distribution channels.
+The student will structure individual problems and design an appropriate analytical and decision-making framework for each.

-Tourism Planning and Travel Product Development
+ISMM-866 Tourism Planning and Travel Product Development Registration #0624-866

 Tourism planning defines the frames of reference used in making choices concerning the development of tourism facilities and use of space.
-Topics include: tourism income and expenditure; pricing policy; taxing authorities; ownership patterns; financing and leakage potentials of the various tourism
+Topics include: tourism income and expenditure; pricing policy; taxing authorities; ownership patterns; financing and leakage potentials of the various tourism infrastructures.
+This course focuses on the planning and development of tourism as it is "packaged" through its distribution channels.